MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ntddndis/ns-ntddndis-_ndis_receive_scale_parameters.md

 ### -field DefaultProcessorNumber

-Specifies the processor that will receive packets where the hash cannot be calculated.
+When RSS is enabled, specifies the processor that will receive packets where the hash cannot be calculated.

 ## -remarks